In This Article You Will Read About

 Today the ADRK has a long list of aims, which you can read on the official ADRK website.

 But I think it’s simpler to sum up this organization’s aims like this…

 ‘The ADRK defines and promotes the Rottweiler Breed Standard and enforces these standards through strict breeding protocols’.

 This is the foundation for the superior quality of German-born Rottweilers.

-This consists of a set of comprehensive conformation, temperament and health evaluations which are in place to ensure that only the best representatives of the breed are allowed to produce puppies.
+This consists of a set of comprehensive conformation, temperament, and health evaluations which are in place to ensure that only the best representatives of the breed are allowed to produce puppies.

-Other factors are also included, such as the dogs age (must be at least 18 months old), hip classification (must have an HD- or HD+/- equivalent to OFA excellent and OFA good ratings), and have passed at least a basic BH Degree (similar to AKC’s CD or Companion Dog qualification).
+Other factors are also included, such as the dog’s age (must be at least 18 months old), hip classification (must have an HD- or HD+/- equivalent to OFA excellent and OFA good ratings), and have passed at least a basic BH Degree (similar to AKC’s CD or Companion Dog qualification).